-God created mankind, and over the long course of history, laid down an orthodox culture for mankind to live by.
-Although the nations of the world have different cultures, their core is strikingly consistent.
+The divine created humankind, and over the long course of history, laid down an orthodox culture for humankind to live by.
+Although the nations of the world have different cultures, they share a strikingly similar set of core values.
 All ethnic groups in the East and the West attach importance to the virtues of sincerity, kindness, generosity, justice, moderation, humility, courage, selflessness, and the like — virtues that every nation has paid tribute to and taught their descendants through their classics.
-Common in these virtues is the paying of homage to God and loyalty to God’s commandments— because it is God who handed down the culture and code of conduct that mankind should possess and embody.
+Common among all groups is the paying of homage to the divine and adhering to divine law — because the divine handed down the culture and code of conduct that humankind should possess and embody.
 This is the origin of universal values.

 These political and cultural movements have left deep scars in today’s world.
-Since that time, the traditional cultural foundations of Chinese society have been completely destroyed, and morality has been in rapid decline.
-In Western society, rock music, drug abuse, sexual liberation and promiscuity, homosexuality, the hippie culture, and spiritual emptiness, have taken hold, seriously damaging the foundation of Western tradition.
+Since that time, the traditional cultural foundations of Chinese society have been completely destroyed and morality has been in rapid decline.
+In Western society, drug abuse, sexual liberation and promiscuity, rock ‘n’ roll and hippie culture, and spiritual emptiness have taken hold, seriously damaging the foundation of Western tradition.

-After the young radicals of the counterculture found themselves pulling the levers in society, they continued their movement by other means.
+After the young radicals of the counterculture found themselves pulling the levers of society, they continued their movement by other means.
 Avant-garde art and literature, modern ideologies, and deviant concepts were all brought together.
-With the help of television, computers, the internet, mobile phones, and various mass media, the entire human race quickly deviated from traditional culture and life, heading toward the abyss of deviance and degradation.
+With the help of technology, including the internet, mobile phones, and various mass media, the entire human race rapidly deviated from traditional culture and ways of life, moving toward the abyss of aberrance and degradation.

-If we look at the world, especially in recent decades, the decline of human morality and the corruption of almost every aspect of popular culture and social life is shocking to behold.
-After the Chinese Communist Party (CCP) destroyed the profound traditional Chinese culture through incessant political mobilizations, it created an evil system of Party culture.
-The younger generation grew up in this Party culture and knew nothing about traditional, divinely inspired culture.
-With the exception of some segments of society in the West holding to tradition and refusing to be tempted and suborned, it would be fair to say that the communism has almost succeeded in achieving its goal of ruining human culture across the world.
+If we look at the world today, the decline of human morality and the corruption of almost every aspect of popular culture and social life are shocking to behold.
+After the CCP destroyed traditional Chinese culture through incessant political campaigns, it created a malicious system of Party culture.
+The younger generations growing up in this Party culture know nothing about the divinely inspired culture of ancient China.
+With the exception of some communities that held onto tradition and refused to be tempted and suborned, it is hardly an exaggeration to say that communism has almost succeeded in achieving its goal of ruining human culture across the world.